Sakurailulu/RCOSTestCracker2.0/README.md

 Here is the GOAL/PLAN for RCOSTestCracker 2.0:
-1.For file storage, move from MySQL to firebase.
+#1.For file storage, move from MySQL to firebase.
-2.Generate apk file for release.
+#2.Generate apk file for release.
-3.
+#3.For new members, go over the code and understand the basic structure.
+Install the Android studio.
-4.
+#4.Develop a picture recognition feature to extract course information from jpg and pdf files.
-5.
+#5.Develop the server-side(back-end) using python, so that the server will be easier for maintenance.
-6.
+#6.
-7.
+#7.
-8.
+#8.

 Milstone:
 Feature Milestones by the end of February :